Pandalism/pandalism.github.io/_posts/2020-09-20-pi-from-monte-carlo.md

 ## Matlab script
 There's absolutely nothing fancy about the script but here it is if anyone wants to see it/replicate it in another language:

-{% include download.html link="https://1drv.ms/u/s!Amgx-OdgW8vIicoycMk-_JM_vtjjig?e=QSQ2KG" filetype="file" name="talentLMS-webscrape.zip"%}
+{% include download.html link="https://1drv.ms/u/s!Amgx-OdgW8vIico1SYEnvQFMcvcGXA?e=3YqmdL" filetype="file" name="montecarlo-for-pi.m"%}

 ## Conclusion
 Nothing to really conclude here, its a fun little exercise, that's all!